RuleML/PSOATransRunComponents/README.md

    7. Restart Eclipse to finish the preparation process

 Building Project in Eclipse
 * Right-click the PSOATransRunComponents project in the left panel, choose "Run As -> Maven install" to build the project.
 This does an incremental build of PSOATransRunComponents and all of its subprojects.
-The path of the output PSOATransRun jar file is
+The path of the output PSOATransRun jar file is as follows, where \<local repo dir\> typically ends in the segment \PSOATransRunComponents:

-  \<project dir\>\PSOATransRun\target\PSOATransRunLocal.jar
+  \<local repo dir\>\PSOATransRun\target\PSOATransRunLocal.jar

   In case the building process is successful but Eclipse still shows errors for the projects, right-click the PSOATransRunComponents project and choose "Maven -> Update Project".
 * For a clean build (may be needed for the last round of testing and release), click "Run As -> Maven clean" before doing "Maven install".

 Running Tests
+* To test PSOATransRun with provided test directory, execute the following command line from \<local repo dir\>\PSOATransRun

+  java -jar target\PSOATransRunLocal.jar --test -i test

-* To test PSOATransRun, execute the following command line, where \<testDir\> is the path to the folder containing test cases:
+* To test PSOATransRun with your own test directory, execute the following command line from \<local repo dir\>\PSOATransRun, where \<testDir\> is the path to the test directory:

-  java -jar PSOATransRunLocal.jar --test -i \<testDir\>
+  java -jar target\PSOATransRunLocal.jar --test -i \<testDir\>